LibraryAid Logo LibraryAId

 Do I need to replace my existing library catalogue to use LibraryAid?

-No. LibraryAid works with your existing catalogue โ€” you upload your books and the system builds recommendations from what you already have.
+No. LibraryAid works with your existing catalogue — you upload your books and the system builds recommendations from what you already have.
 There is no requirement to use a specific book list or purchase a separate collection.

 How does LibraryAid's reading level system compare to AR's ZPD?

 LibraryAid uses an adaptive reading assessment that establishes a baseline reading age, then updates continuously based on each student's VIPERS comprehension quiz performance.
 Teachers can also enter external assessment results (GL, PIRA, or any other measure) at any time.
-Unlike AR's ZPD, it doesn't restrict what students can choose to read โ€” it informs recommendations without gatekeeping.
+Unlike AR's ZPD, it doesn't restrict what students can choose to read — it informs recommendations without gatekeeping.
+Content safeguarding is built in — books are automatically filtered by content age rating so gifted young readers are never recommended age-inappropriate material regardless of their reading level.

 Can LibraryAid replace Follett Destiny as a library management system?

-LibraryAid includes professional-grade library cataloguing โ€” QR and barcode scanning, three organisation systems (Dewey Decimal, genre-based, or existing references), checkout and check-in, overdue alerts, and five comprehensive reports.
+LibraryAid includes professional-grade library cataloguing — QR and barcode scanning, three organisation systems (Dewey Decimal, genre-based, or existing references), checkout and check-in, overdue alerts, and five comprehensive reports.
 For most primary schools, it replaces the need for a separate library management system like Destiny, at a fraction of the cost.

 Is there a free trial?

-Yes โ€” LibraryAid offers a 30-day free trial with full access to all features.
+Yes — LibraryAid offers a 30-day free trial with full access to all features.
 Schools that prefer not to enter payment details upfront can contact us directly for a no-credit-card trial.

 How long does it take to set up?